 All items in the reports are updated during nightly jobs except for the following items which present live data: Mean time to Remediate, New Vulnerabilities Found, and Total Closed Vulnerabilities.

 Note: If you edit the search query for a Risk Meter, you may see changes in asset and vulnerability counts in our reports.
 Also, if you delete a risk meter, you will delete all historical data previously collected for that meter.

-The Group Overview section shows general counts and captures Risk Meter scores over time as well as a vulnerability density count.
+The Risk Group Overview section shows general counts and captures Risk Group scores over time as well as a vulnerability density count.
 Use the "Export PDF" link at the top of this section to download a PDF version of the full report.
 In the bottom right corner, you will see True Risk if you have risk accepted any vulnerabilities in this group.

 In the right hand corner above the Risk Timelines table, you can select a timeline to apply to the entire report.
 Reports default to showing activity for the last 30 days.

 Hovering over the lines on any timeline graphs will display the specific numbers recorded for that day on the timeline.